Derrick Williams (footballer)

-Derrick Shaun Williams (born 17 January 1993) is a professional footballer who plays as a centre-back for EFL League One club Reading.
-He is a product of the Aston Villa Academy, having signed as a youngster from his local side Tramore AFC in County Waterford, and also played in England for Bristol City and Blackburn Rovers.
+Derrick Shaun Williams (born 17 January 1993) is a former professional footballer who played as a centre-back.
+A product of the Aston Villa Academy, having signed as a youngster from his local side Tramore AFC in County Waterford, he also played in England for Bristol City, Blackburn Rovers and Reading.
 Born in Germany, he played for the Republic of Ireland internationally.

 Early life

 Williams was born in Hamburg, Germany in 1993, to an Irish mother and an African-American father.
 With his father serving in the United States Army at the time, Williams moved regularly during spells in Germany and the United States.
 In 2000, when Williams was seven years old, the family eventually settled in Tramore, County Waterford in Ireland.
 It was here where he began playing football, and was later spotted playing for Tramore Athletic and Waterford.
 At the age of 15, he was offered a contract by Manchester United, however he decided to join Aston Villa instead in January 2009, due to their success in developing academy players into first team players.